-Our drug discovery research focuses on identifying well-validated clinical and commercial-stage compounds and establishing a scientific rationale for development in modern orphan drug indications.
-Through our relationship with Valent Technologies, LLC ("Valent"), a company owned by Dr. Dennis Brown, our Chief Scientific Officer, we are able to utilize Valent's proprietary ChemEstate™ bioinformatics tools which are used to screen and identify potential candidates.
+Our drug discovery research focuses on identifying well-validated clinical and commercial-stage compounds and establishing a scientific rationale for development in modern orphan cancer indications.
 Promising candidates are further researched through our network of consultants and contract research organizations.
 This approach allows us to rapidly identify and advance potential drug candidates without significant investment in “wet lab” infrastructure.
-Based on this strategy, we acquired the initial VAL-083 intellectual property and prototype drug product from Valent and have identified additional drug candidates that we may have the opportunity to license or acquire in the future.

-VAL-083, our first product candidate represents a “first-in-class” small molecule chemotherapeutic, which means that the molecular structure of VAL-083 is not an analogue or derivative of other small molecule chemotherapeutics approved for the treatment of cancer.
-VAL-083 has been assessed in 42 Phase 1 and Phase 2 clinical trials sponsored by the National Cancer Institutes ("NCI”) in the United States as a treatment for various cancers including lung, brain, cervical, ovarian tumors and leukemia.
+Our lead product candidate, VAL-083, represents a “first in class” small-molecule chemotherapeutic.
+The molecular structure of VAL-083 is not an analogue or derivative of other small molecule chemotherapeutics approved for the treatment of cancer.
+VAL-083 has been assessed in multiple clinical studies sponsored by the National Cancer Institute (“NCI”) in the United States as a treatment against various cancers including lung, brain, cervical, ovarian tumors and leukemia.
 Published pre-clinical and clinical data suggest that VAL-083 may be active against a range of tumor types.
-VAL-083 is approved as a cancer chemotherapeutic in China for the treatment of CML and lung cancer.
+VAL-083 is approved as a cancer chemotherapeutic in China for the treatment of chronic myelogenous leukemia (“CML”) and lung cancer.
 VAL-083 has not been approved for any indications outside of China.

 Click on the links below to learn more about each target market:

 Glioblastoma Multiforme (GBM)